 The Task Force reviewed rank and tenure procedures at other institutions and made best practice recommendations to improve the rank and tenure system.
 The Faculty Affairs Committee approved some recommendations from the task force and will continue the finalization of other recommendations in the next academic year.

-The Provost's website includes documentation on the channels for reporting and resolution of disputes at SCU.
+The Office of the Provost's Dispute Resolutions Channels website includes documentation on the channels for reporting and resolution of disputes at SCU.
 Elsa Chen, Vice Provost for Academic Affairs, and Charles Ambelang, Assistant Vice President for Human Resources, currently work to assist with the resolution of disputes involving faculty and staff members, and the Provost's Office is piloting an effort to engage neutral third parties to resolve conflicts.

 In Spring quarter 2018, the Project Manager and Director for the Office of Diversity and Inclusion engaged with the Planning Action Council (PAC) to discuss and prioritize the Task Force recommendations.
 The Project Manager compiled the feedback from the discussions with PAC to share with the University President.
 In Fall 2018, two campus-wide fora were held as part of the comprehensive Campus Climate Study.

 The Task Force was charged with updating the University's protocols for adjudication, appeal, and sanctions for allegations of violations of academic integrity.
 The Task Force submitted a report and recommendations.
 Due to concerns raised by the faculty community, however, the recommendations were not implemented.